-My mum absolutely loves orchids and along with my aunts, photos of their orchids are frequently sent to our group chat to claim bragging rights and earn the coveted title of Supreme Orchid Queen.
+My mum absolutely loves orchids and, along with my aunts, photos of orchids are frequently sent to our group chat to claim bragging rights and earn the coveted title of Supreme Orchid Queen.

 We entered Kew Gardens and I was in my element, ready to go full Tree Hugger and turn into my spiritual animal; The Koala.

 My mum quite literally squealed with delight when she found out where we were going and it did not disappoint.
 I’m not by any means an orchid expert and it’s safe to say I like the idea of gardening more than the actual task itself.
 In fact my favourite flower is the humble Snowdrop, which is in fact a weed.
 While you might not find these inside the greenhouses, they are scattered around the gardens and while most people were inside ooh-ing and aah-ing over orchids, I was outside having a photo shoot and losing my mind over Snowdrops.

 Don’t get me wrong, I enjoyed the festival so much I may actually invest in a few orchids and compete with my aunts.
 The displays are so impressive and clearly a lot of time has been put into creating this.
 We spent around 2 hours in the greenhouse and there’s so much to see that we could’ve spent longer.
 You can find a floating mini replica of the Bang Pa In Palace which is visually stunning, along with giant floral columns and arches.There’s also an original Thai cart on loan from the Thai Embassy.
 I cannot recommend visiting the Orchids Festival enough.
 It helps that the greenhouses are kept at a nice warm temperature (albeit slightly humid) and are ideal if you want shelter from the biting cold winter winder.